urs-truly-siva/Infosys_Text_Summarizer/README.md

 - **Abstractive Summarization**: Generates new sentences that convey the same meaning as the original text.

 ### Extractive Summarization:
+Extractive summarization involves selecting key sentences from the original text that best represent the main points of the document.
+Here is a detailed explanation of the extractive summarization model developed in this project:

+1. **Preprocessing**:
+   - **Text Cleaning**: The text is cleaned by removing newline characters, content within square brackets, extra spaces, and quotation marks.
+   - **Tokenization**: The text is tokenized into sentences using the `nltk.sent_tokenize` function.
+   - **Lemmatization and Stop Words Removal**: Using the `spacy` library, each sentence is processed to extract lemmatized words, excluding stop words and non-alphabetic tokens.

+2. **Sentence Scoring**:
+   - **TF-IDF (Term Frequency-Inverse Document Frequency)**: This technique is used to calculate the importance of words in each sentence.
+The `TfidfVectorizer` from `sklearn` is utilized to convert the preprocessed sentences into a TF-IDF matrix.
+Each row in the matrix represents a sentence, and each column represents a unique term in the corpus.
+   - **Sentence Sum Scores**: The sum of TF-IDF scores for each sentence is calculated.
+This sum score represents the importance of the sentence within the document.

+3. **Sentence Selection**:
+   - **Ranking Sentences**: Sentences are ranked based on their sum scores in descending order.
+   - **Top-N Sentences**: The top-N highest-scoring sentences are selected to form the summary.
+In this implementation, N is set to 4, meaning the top 4 sentences are selected.

+4. **Summary Generation**:
+   - The selected sentences are concatenated to form the final summary.
+The order of the sentences in the summary is preserved based on their original position in the text.

+5. **Implementation**:
+   - Implementation is in the file 'Extractive_Text_Summarization.ipynb'

 # Updating the REPORt......